Surgical Negligence Compensation Lawyers

 You may be left unable to return to work for longer than expected, or unable to go back to work at all, especially if surgical error leads to mobility and dexterity problems during your recovery.

 If you suffer from permanent mobility impairment, this can have financial implications too, for example if you have to retrofit your home with stair lifts, grab handles and hoists to help you move around.
+This may result in a significant and unsustainable loss of earnings.

 There can be service costs associated with your rehabilitation too, such as unplanned physiotherapy expenses or the need to pay a carer to come into your home and help you cope with a lack of mobility and dexterity.